Lost-Outpost/Telsera/GAMEPLAY.md

 - <kbd>]</kbd> - Allows the user to change the weather on command from a menu selection.

 - <kbd></kbd> - Opens a menu selection in relation to [AddItemMenu](https://www.nexusmods.com/skyrimspecialedition/mods/17563) to select certain armors, weapons, or items at will to add to your inventory.

+## User Interface and Camera

+Telsera includes a setup featuring the following UI mods:

+- [SkyUI](https://www.nexusmods.com/skyrimspecialedition/mods/12604) - Elegant, PC-friendly interface mod with many advanced features.

+- [RaceMenu](https://www.nexusmods.com/skyrimspecialedition/mods/19080) - Complete overhaul to the character creation menu including new customization features such as multiple RGBA warpaints, body paints, hand paint, and foot paints.

+- [SkyHUD](https://www.nexusmods.com/skyrimspecialedition/mods/463) - Toggle HUD elements on or off, scale sizes, change positions and swap elements with alternative version.
+Features dot crosshair, slim compass, alternate ammo display, detached compass markers and built-in support for font mods.

+- [SmoothCam](https://www.nexusmods.com/skyrimspecialedition/mods/41252) - SmoothCam is a highly configurable third-person camera, with smooth frame-interpolation and a raycasting crosshair to help you aim.

+- [Improved Alternate Conversation Camera](https://www.nexusmods.com/skyrimspecialedition/mods/68210) - Improved version of Alternate Conversation Camera by NasGorTelorCeplok with MCM, fixes and more.

+- [True Directional Movement](https://www.nexusmods.com/skyrimspecialedition/mods/51614) - Overhauls the third person gameplay similarly to modern action RPGs, entirely through SKSE.
+Move and attack in any direction.
+Includes a custom target lock component and an animated target reticle widget, target headtracking, projectile aim support during target lock, mount support and more!
+Modular and customizable through MCM.

+- [TrueHUD](https://www.nexusmods.com/skyrimspecialedition/mods/62775) - HUD additions formerly included in True Directional Movement, completely reworked and improved!
+Very customizable actor info bars, boss bars, player widget, recent loot log and an API for other plugins to use.
+Modular and customizable through MCM.

 ## Gameplay